❤️❤️Make sure you remember to sign up for my Newsletter and follow me on social❤️❤️!

-When I think of the Mediterranean, my first thoughts are of the deep blue crystal clear waters and the fresh approach of the cuisine.
+When I think of the Mediterranean, my first thoughts are of the deep blue crystal clear waters and the fresh approach to the cuisine.
 Located between Africa and Europe, the Mediterranean has always been a way for people from these two continents to exchange their rich heritage.
-So take a deep breath and dive into the scents and flavors of these Mediterranean Brussel Sprouts.
+So take a deep breath and dive into the scents and flavors of these Mediterranean Brussels Sprouts.

 Ingredient Selection Tips